FlaskSimpleAuth Tutorial

 Note that this also works with standard dataclasses.

-Standard Type Hints Support
+Standard Type Hints Parameters

 Types hints based on standard types (list, dict…) are also supported through JSON serialization.
 Let us add a route to report which numbers from a list are primes with the help of the sympy package: